 If you’ve ever been a member of Boy Scouts or Girl Scouts, you’ve probably had some lessons on how to tie knots.
 If you wanted to be a successful scout, you had to get your head around tying knots.
-Well, the same thing counts in sailing.
+Well, the same thing counts in sailing, especially if you’re sailing beginner.
 If you want to be a successful sailor, you have to learn how to tie sailing knots.

 Basic sailing knots